websterguy/pf2e-drag-measurement-action-icon/README.md

-# PF1 Resistance Check Mod
+# PF2e Drag Measurement Action Icon
 ## Installation

 Install through the foundry module browser or use the link below in the manifest input.